Customer Service Representatives

 1. Phone support representatives

 These are the class customer service representatives with whom you talk over phone calls.
-They are the authentic human voices you hear behind ‘Press 1 for billing.’
-They consider customer concerns live, deal with their trickiest problems and manage emotional meltdowns at times.
-They are quick and always just a call away.
+They are the real human voices behind automated phone menus.
+They consider customer concerns live and deal with the trickiest problems.They are quick and always just a call away.

 2. Email and ticketing reps

 These representatives are the silent supporters who take their time to craft accurate and empathetic replies to customer ticket requests and emails.
-From password resets to refund issues, these representatives handle everything by digging deep into various internal systems and maintaining a healthy liaison with other sales departments.
+From password resets to refund issues, these representatives handle everything by digging deep into various internal systems and maintaining a healthy liaison with other departments.
 In short, email representatives provide measured and methodical solutions with follow-ups at the right time.

 3. Social media and chat support agents